 The final message contains your token

-secret to access the HTTP API later on.
-Next, make sure you write your first message to your new bot.
+Next, make sure you write the first message to your new bot.
 You'll find the bot by its username:

 This step is required as this will create a chat_id